 Attainable – is your goal realistic?
 Are you asking too much of yourself?
 Setting sights too high and failing to achieve your goal can have a negative impact.

 Relevant – is the goal relevant to you and will this help you improve your performance?

 Timely – if you have a competition coming up and need to be at your peak then what time-frame do you have?
-This typically applies to make-weight athletes.
-The goal setting in sports they compete in involves hitting a certain weight in a short amount of time so they can compete.
+This typically applies to make-weight athletes who need to hit a certain weight in a short amount of time so they can compete.

 3. Goal setting for athletes should be meaningful

 Any goal that you focus on should be important to you and nobody else.
 This will help you to maintain motivation and be more likely to succeed.

 On the other hand training goals may be set for an athlete by a coach to help them augment performance and develop as an individual.
 Although this has not directly been set by you, it should be something you agree with and is equally important for you to achieve this goal, as ultimately it challenges you to be a better athlete.

 4. Seek help for your goal setting process